Saving & Spending Home & Auto

 This complex scam involves an owner who has decided to complete a “short sale,” which is when a house is sold back to the bank for less than their outstanding mortgage balance.

 One way this can turn into a scam is when a buyer — maybe with the help of a fraudulent appraiser — convinces the homeowner that the property is worth far less than it really is.
-Once the short sale is completed, the buyer turns around the sells the property at its true market value.
+Once the short sale is completed, the buyer turns around and sells the property at its true market value.

-Red flags: a buyer who presents themselves as an investor but is not known in the community and doesn’t have an online presence.
+Red flags: A buyer who presents themselves as an investor but is not known in the community and doesn’t have an online presence.

 Upfront administrative fees